Adam Ryan

 My professional background includes:

-- Addiction & Recovery: Several years working in addiction services and gambling rehabilitation.
+- Addiction & Recovery: Several years working in addiction services and men's gambling rehabilitation.

-- Neurodiversity: Lived experience of ADHD, professional experience in working with autism and currently undertaking further specialist ADHD training.
+- Neurodiversity: Lived experience of ADHD, professional experience in working with autism and specialist ADHD training.

-- General Counselling: Experience working in community counselling settings with adults navigating a wide range of life difficulties.
+- Mental Health Counselling: Experience working in community counselling settings with adults navigating a wide range of difficulties, currently in my own practice.

 - Environment & Nature: A Level 3 Certificate in Countryside Management and Environmental Studies, following a period of working in the nature conservation sector.